 Once through the water, always dry the brakes by moving your vehicle slowly while applying light pressure on the brake pedal.
 Wet brakes do not stop the vehicle as quickly as dry brakes.
-Driving through deep water where the transmission vent tube is submerged may allow water into the transmission and cause internal transmission damage.
+Driving through deep water where the transmission vent tube or transfer case vent tube (4x4 vehicles only) are submerged may allow water into the transmission or transfer case and cause internal transmission/transfer case damage.